Traders not betting on a quick U.S. market rebound as tech stocks tumble

 The elevated ratio was likely due to less retail call buying as well as more put trading, Susquehanna International Group’s Chris Murphy said.

-The VVIX Index (.VVIX), which measures the cost of hedging with VIX options, jumped as high as 145.5 on Wednesday.
+The VVIX Index, which measures the cost of hedging with VIX options, jumped as high as 145.5 on Wednesday.

 The VVIX being north of 120 points to a market that is “wound really tight,” Nomura’s McElligott said.